Nutrition for Running – What to Eat and When to Maximize Your Training

 It’s important to drink before, during, and after physical activity.
 A good rule of thumb is to drink at least half your body weight in ounces of water per day.
 That means if you weigh 150 pounds, you should try to drink 75 ounces a day.
 One glass, depending on the size, is usually about 8 ounces.
 We also get water from our foods, but it’s not enough and varies based on what we eat.

 If you’re training for less than 60 minutes, water should be sufficient.
-If you’re training for more than 60 minutes and/or you’re training in hot and humid weather, you should opt for sport drinks like Gatorade or coconut water, which will replenish your electrolytes.
+If you’re training for more than 60 minutes and/or you’re training in hot and humid weather, you should opt for a sport drinks like Gatorade or coconut water, which will replenish your electrolytes.

 Supplements

 Supplements, including vitamins, minerals, and protein powders, can be beneficial to give your nutrition an extra boost.
-Protein powder in particular is a convenient way to get your protein in pre or post-race.
+Protein powder in particular is a convenient way to get your protein in pre– or post-race.

 While there are no calories in vitamins or minerals, and they’re not a direct source of energy – meaning they’re no food replacement – they can help unlock the calories in food to be used for energy.